pederhernholm/git_lesson/readme.txt

 Readme file

-Changes made by David and Benjamin, hihi!
+Changes made by David and Benjamin, hihi! - wut are you doin m8

 Edited again...